bevyengine/bevy-website/release-content/0.14/release-notes/10756_hooks_and_observers.md

 2. [**Observers:**](https://dev-docs.bevyengine.org/bevy/ecs/observer/struct.Observer.html) On-demand systems that listen to [`Trigger`] events, which commonly target specific entities.
 These systems are run sequentially and recursively at the next command flush point in response to a trigger being sent.

 While hooks are most comparable to constructors and destructors, observers should be used in a manner closer to flexible callbacks.
+Hooks are about fundamental behaviors of a type, while observers are for the business logic layered on top.
 Let's take a look at the details.

 Only one hook per component type can be registered, and it cannot be overwritten.